cloudentity/pyron/README.md

 Cloudentity Pyron can normalize your API by transforming and managing requests to the services it protects.

 * **HTTP Request Header transformation** - ability to inject/modify headers
-* **HTTP Request path parameter transformation** - ability to inject/modify path parameter headers
+* **HTTP Request path parameter transformation** - ability to inject/modify path parameters
 * **HTTP Request body transformation** - ability to modify the request body (currently only available for JSON based payload)
 * **Identity context injection** - *Enterprise Feature* - ability to inject the JWT based header with client/user context to upstream services
 * **Cross-Domain Support** - CORS headers publishing and support

 #### Logging & Monitoring